HAZCHEM234/ASSET-CLASS-COMPARATIVE-PERFORMANCE-ANALYSIS/README.md

 ## Usage

 1. **Data Analysis**:
-   - Open `data_analysis.ipynb` in Jupyter Notebook or Jupyter Lab.
+   - Open `Data_analysis.ipynb` in Jupyter Notebook or Jupyter Lab.
    - Follow the steps to collect and visualize the financial data.

 2. **Update Data Collection**:
-   - Open `update_data_collection.ipynb` in Jupyter Notebook or Jupyter Lab.
+   - Open `Update_Data_collection.ipynb` in Jupyter Notebook or Jupyter Lab.
    - Run the notebook to fetch the most recent data and update the datasets.

 3. **Web Application**:
-   - Navigate to the `web_app` folder.
+   - Navigate to the `Web` folder.
    - Run `app.py` using a Python environment with Flask and Plotly installed:
      ```bash
      python app.py